-We are located Highland Ice Arena, a family-owned and operated ice rink that’s been in continuous operation since 1962.The Highland Skating Club, originally known as the Burien Skating Club, was established in May 1964 and became a USFS member club in 1967.
+We are located in Shoreline, Washington.
+Our home is at Highland Ice Arena, a family-owned and operated ice rink that’s been in continuous operation since 1962.The Highland Skating Club, originally known as the Burien Skating Club, was established in May 1964 and became a USFS member club in 1967.
 The Burien Skating Club moved from Burien to Ballard then to Highland Ice Arena.
 The club was incorporated in April 1982 and was renamed the Highland Skating Club.

 With the Highland Skating Club, you will find a welcoming environment and a group of volunteers and professional coaches dedicated to helping you reach your skating goals, whatever style and degree of competition you’re pursuing.
 Our members include competitive freestyle skaters and ice dancers, synchronized skating team members, and those seeking to improve their skills by advancing through the levels of testing that are offered.